 Bias Adjustment

-Reference indicates that the MQH method (Equations and ) has a  and  of 1.17 and 0.15, respectively.
-This means that, on average, the model overestimates the HGL temperature by 17 .
+Reference 40 indicates that the MQH method (Equations 25 and 26) has a  and  of 1.17 and 0.15, respectively.
+This means that, on average, the model overestimates the HGL temperature by 17 percent.
 Assuming a normal distribution, the  and  also imply that the probability of overestimating the HGL temperature is approximately 0.84.
-In other words, there is a 16 chance that the MQH correlation will underestimate the actual temperature.
-Consequently, the calculations to determine the minimum HRR to create a HGL were not adjusted for model .
+In other words, there is a 16 percent chance that the MQH correlation will underestimate the actual temperature.
+Consequently, the calculations to determine the minimum HRR to create a HGL were not adjusted for model bias.

 Verification and Validation